FC Energie Cottbus: German reunification

 The team took on the name FC Energie in 1990 at the time of German reunification.

 After years as a II division or lower-table I division side in East Germany, Energie emerged as one of the few former DDR sides to enjoy relative prosperity in a united Germany.
 After six seasons playing tier III football, the club earned returned to the 2.
-Bundesliga in 1997 (the same year they became the first former East German club to play the DFB Cup Final), winning the Regionalliga Nordost, and then played its way into the Bundesliga in 2000, where it managed a three-year stay.
+Bundesliga in 1997 (the same year they became the first former East German club to play the DFB Cup Final), winning the Regionalliga Nordost, and then played its way into the Bundesliga in 2000, where it had a three-year stay.
 A key player in the Bundesliga run was Vasile Miriuță, an imaginative midfield player.
-After being Promotion and relegation#relegatedreturned, Energie narrowly missed a prompt return to the top tier, losing out to Mainz 05 on goal difference.
+After being relegated, Energie narrowly missed a prompt return to the top tier, losing out to Mainz 05 on goal difference.

-In 2004–05, Energie struggled with both financial (reported debts of €4.5 million) and on-field problems, and the only club escaped relegation to the third tier Regionalliga by scoring one more goal than Eintracht Trier while having the same number of points and goal difference.
-During the season, the manager and the chairman were replaced.
-The 2005–06 season was a much more successful one, as the club finished third and returned to Bundesliga.
+In 2004–05, Energie struggled with both financial (reported debts of €4.5 million) and on-field problems, and the club only escaped relegation to the third tier Regionalliga by scoring one more goal than Eintracht Trier while having the same number of points and goal difference.
+During the season, manager Eduard Geyer was replaced by Petrik Sander and chairman Dieter Krein was replaced by Ulrich Lepsch.
+The 2005–06 season saw the club finish third and return to the Bundesliga.

 The 2006–07 Bundesliga season resulted in a 13th-place finish and 41 points, a club record total in the Bundesliga.
 Energie Cottbus were the only club from the former East Germany playing in the Bundesliga until they lost a relegation play-off to 1.
 FC Nürnberg in 2009.
 Cottbus remained in the 2.
 Bundesliga for another five seasons until 2014, when an 18th-place finish meant returning to the 3.
 Liga, ending a 17-season stint in the top two divisions.
 After a 19th-place finish in the 3.
-Liga in 2015–16, the club suffered another returned to the Regionalliga Nordost.
+Liga in 2015–16, the club went through another return to the Regionalliga Nordost.

+Recent seasons

 Following two seasons in the fourth tier, Cottbus returned to 3.
 Liga after defeating Weiche Flensburg over two legs in the Regionalliga play-offs, but in the 2018–19 season they were returned to the Regionalliga after finishing 17th.

+On May 21, 2023, Cottbus won the Regionalliga Nordost with their win over SV Babelsberg 03 in Matchweek 33.
+It was their third time winning Regionalliga Nordost and their first since 2018.
+In the promotion games for 3.
+Liga, Cottbus lost two games against SpVgg Unterhaching and therefore promotion failed.
+On June 3, 2023, Cottbus won the Brandenburg Cup for the 11th time in their history.
+They defeated FSV 63 Luckenwalde by a score of 4–1.

+Cottbus ended the 2023–24 season as champion and was promoted to 3.
+Liga.

-The German Chancellor Angela Merkel is an honorary member of the club.
+Former German Chancellor Angela Merkel is an honorary member of the club.